swissup/swissup.github.io/m2/extensions/richsnippets/troubleshooting.md

 It is recommendation.
 And not an error.

-This warning occures at products that has no reviews.
-Unfortunatly we are helpless in this case.
+This warning occurs at products that has no reviews.
+Unfortunately we are helpless in this case.
 Please ask your customers to leave a review for product.

 #### The priceValidUntil field is recommended.
 Please provide a value if available.